Sifchain/sif-etl/README.md

 Deploy your own ETL server that extracts, transforms and loads sifchain data for analytics and application developments using your own database and `sif-api` instance.

+## Getting Started

+1. To build and full stack from local docker-compose environment:
+   `make up`

+2. To bring everything down:
+   `make down`

 ## Structure

 This repository is shaped as follows: